-What To Consider When Planning To In-Licence An eCTD Dossier?
+How To In-Licence An eCTD Dossier

-In this article we are taking a look at 4 factors to consider when planning to in-licence an eCTD dossier.
+We are taking a look at 4 factors to consider when planning to in-licence an eCTD dossier.

 When acquiring an existing marketing authorisation that is already in eCTD there are some important factors to consider carefully.
 For instance, the eCTD version specific information and tool capability is crucial to import from one system to another.
 Try to ensure the version number of the DTD/specification is equal to or lower than the software you will be using in-house or else you may need to upgrade software when it comes time to submissions which may lead to unplanned extra costs.